King of Malaysia: Titles and style

-Royal Standards
+Royal standards

-The Royal Standard of the Yang di-Pertuan Agong is royal yellow with the Coat of arms of Malaysia in the centre, surrounded by a rice paddy wreath.
-The same goes for the Royal Standards of the Raja Permaisuri Agong and the Timbalan Yang di-Pertuan Agong, but the designs are different.
-The Raja Permaisuri Agong's standard is green in colour, with the coat of arms at the centre surrounded by the paddy wreath.
-The Deputy Yang di-Pertuan Agong's standard is bicolored, yellow at the top and light blue at the bottom, with the coat of arms at the centre (without the paddy) and below that is the office bearer's title.
+The Royal Standard of the king is royal yellow with the Coat of arms of Malaysia in the centre, surrounded by a rice paddy wreath coloured gold – both are traditional royal colours in the peninsula.
+The same goes for the Royal Standards of the Queen and the deputy king, but the designs are different.
+The queen's standard is green in colour, with the coat of arms at the centre surrounded by the paddy wreath.
+The deputy king's standard is bicolored, yellow at the top and light blue at the bottom half, with the coat of arms at the centre (without the gold paddy) and below that is the office bearer's title in a gold scroll.

-Deputy Yang di-Pertuan Agong
+Deputy king

-The Deputy Yang di-Pertuan Agong is elected by the same process immediately after the Yang di-Pertuan Agong.
-The office is usually (but not always) held by the ruler next in line after the Yang di-Pertuan Agong.
-The Deputy Yang di-Pertuan Agong exercises the functions of the head of state during the Yang di-Pertuan Agong's absence, or inability to exercise his functions due to illness or infirmity (similar to a regent in other countries).
+The Deputy King of Malaysia (Malay: Timbalan Yang di-Pertuan Agong) is elected by the same process immediately after the king has been elected by the Conference of Rules and serves the same five-year term of office.
+The office is usually (but not always) held by the ruler next in line to rule after the current king.
+The deputy king exercises the functions of the head of state during the king's absence, or inability to exercise the functions of his office due to illness or infirmity (similar to a regent or viceroy/vizier in other countries).

-The Deputy Yang di-Pertuan Agong does not automatically succeed as Yang di-Pertuan Agong when a vacancy occurs in that office.
-The Deputy Yang di-Pertuan Agong acts as head of state before the election of the new Yang di-Pertuan Agong and Deputy Yang di-Pertuan Agong.
+The deputy king does not automatically succeed as King of Malaysia when a vacancy occurs in that office.
+The deputy king acts as head of state in the interregnum period before the election of the new king and deputy king by the Conference of Rulers as stated by the Constitution and legislative acts of Parliament.

-The current Deputy Yang di-Pertuan Agong is Sultan Nazrin Shah of Perak since 31 January 2019.
+The current holder of the office of deputy king is Sultan Nazrin Shah of Perak since 13 December 2016, the first to hold it for three straight terms of office.